regier/FGDC/README.md

 - **Download.sh**: This will download the source codes for PLIB, OSG, SG and FG.
 - **Compile.sh**: This will compile everything.
 - **Run.sh**: This will run FG if everything went well.
+- **Uninstall.sh**: This will remove FlightGear FGDC from your system.
+Both installed and downloaded files.

 ## Compatibility.